Best Practices for Spatial Event Payload Schemas

-4. Routing & Context: Keep tenant_id, priority, source_system, and correlation_id outside the geometry object.
-Message brokers can route, throttle, or drop events based on these flat keys before incurring the CPU cost of parsing nested spatial structures, a pattern foundational to scalable Core Event Fundamentals & Architecture.
+4. Routing and context.
+Keep tenant_id, priority, source_system, and correlation_id outside the geometry object.
+Message brokers can route, throttle, or drop events based on these flat keys before incurring the CPU cost of parsing nested spatial structures.

 python